Operation Shader: Royal Air Force

 RAF Tornado GR4 over Iraq on an armed reconnaissance mission.

 An RAF C-17 aircraft being refueled at RAF Brize Norton before delivering Iraq-bound aid to RAF Akrotiri in Cyprus.

 An RAF Voyager tanker refuels two Tornado GR4s over Iraq on 4 March 2015.

 In 2018, the RAF had 1,950 personnel deployed on Operation Shader.
-No. 83 Expeditionary Air Group based at Al Udeid Air Base in Qatar is responsible for command and control and has four Expeditionary Air Wings assigned to it.
+No. 83 Expeditionary Air Group based at Al Udeid Air Base in Qatar was responsible for command and control and had four Expeditionary Air Wings assigned to it.